-A primer on mind control and “organization” between psychologists, cops, Christian narratology and “framing” in the OGS dialectic: How to Remember a Murder You Didn’t Commit, from the New Yorker magazine online.
+A primer on mind control, and high levels of “organization” between psychologists, cops, Christian narratology and “framing” in the OGS dialectic: How to Remember a Murder You Didn’t Commit, from the New Yorker magazine online.

 In the story highlighted above- an excellent piece of journalism by Rachel Aviv, we see how OGS works in practice, as small communities try to enforce Jewish-Christian narratology, and targets fringe or marginalized people for special harassment, and eventually, false confessions similar to every small town witch hunt that ever happened.

 So: A small town, a pig farmer-cop playing at being an investigator in the era of the FBI hucksterism like the Kathleen “Kee”McFarlane fueled Satanic Panic’s, add a psychologist who not only diagnosed the suspects, but ALSO worked as a deputy sheriff while he did it- and who was “given a nearly occult kind of authority”in that smalll town; throw in several mentally ill people or people with troubled lives and bad childhoods, marginalized to the fringes of “organized” society; and they, engaged in unconventional sex and relationships outside the hetero-normative Jewish Christian sects and cults across America.

 Throw in a guy named James Dean, and the unsolved rape and murder of an old lady, guilt by association, false allegation after false allegation based on loose associations.
 Add some hypnotic suggestion by people who abuse the vulnerable in secret, and official narrative control that begins behind the cloistered small towns jail walls-what could possibly go wrong?